Cyfarthfa Castle and park

 Penderyn Whisky Distillery

-The distillery in the rural village of the Rhondda Valley is the first Welsh whisky producer since the 19th century and has won innumerable awards for its less-is-more approach to producing quality single malts.
+The distillery based in the small rural village of Penderyn in the Cynon Valley, is the first Welsh whisky producer since the 19th century and has won innumerable awards for its less-is-more approach to producing quality single malts.
 Penderyn Visitor's Centre has tours, tasting sessions and masterclasses, as well as an exhibition of whisky-making in Wales.

 Brecon Mountain Railway